gobuffalo/docs/templates/docs/custom-helpers.md

 <%= title("Input Values") %>

 Custom helper functions can take any type, and any number of arguments.
+You can even use variadic functions.
 There is an optional last argument, [`plush.HelperContext`](https://godoc.org/github.com/gobuffalo/plush#HelperContext), that can be received.
 It's quite useful, and I would recommend taking it, as it provides you access to things like the context of the call, the block associated with the helper, etc...

 <%= title("Simple Helpers") %>